 Regenerative Capitalism to Replace Deformed Predatory Capitalism

-The venture capital industry is deforming capitalism in many parts of the world.
-They often look for quick returns from proven business models, when more often than not, more long-term patient capital is needed.
-Regenerative capitalism on the other hand is emerging as a counterweight, looking for green swans, or in other words, uncovering improbable yet revolutionary technology that can offset the damage humans have caused our planet.
+The venture capital industry is deforming capitalism in many parts of the world, prioritizing returns from proven business models, when more often than not, more long-term patient capital is needed.
+Regenerative capitalism on the other hand is emerging as a counterweight that rewards green swans, or in other words, uncovers improbable yet revolutionary technology that can offset the damage humans have caused our planet.
 You may have heard of biomimicry, or other jargon that fits into the umbrella of regenerative capitalism.

 Regenerative Capitalism is an economic system that acknowledges that the market we have now is not a beautifully self-correcting free market, but a market that is manipulated by the most powerful forces.
 And it is a capitalism that states that just as the goods and services we take from each other are not free, the value we extract from nature (water, land, fossil fuels and so on) comes with a cost.
 Regenerative Capitalism, therefore, corrects injustices in the economic landscape and charges for the use of natural capital, by taking into account not just shareholders but all stakeholders, such as the community and the planet.

-These are our top 20 tips from his tweet-storm:
+These are the top 20 tips from his tweet-storm:

 - Seek wealth, not money or status.
 Wealth is having assets that earn while you sleep.
 Money is how we transfer time and wealth.
 Status is your place in the social hierarchy.

 - Understand that ethical wealth creation is possible.
 If you secretly despise wealth, it will elude you.

 - Ignore people playing status games.
 They gain status by attacking people playing wealth creation games.

 - You’re not going to get rich renting out your time.
 You must own equity – a piece of a business – to gain your financial freedom.